 3.2.
-How can dose details be protected from disclosure from CTIS for certain trials categories?
+How can dose details be prevented from CTIS disclosure in case they are considered Commercially Confidential Information?

-Medicinal products' and active substances' details of trials falling into Category 1, as well as those of integrated phase 1 and 2 trials falling under category 2 are subject to publication 30 months after the end of the trial in the EU/EEA, in line with the Revised CTIS transparency rules.
+Medicinal products' and active substances' details of trials falling into category 1, as well as those of integrated phase 1 and 2 trials falling under category 2 are subject to publication 30 months after the end of the trial in the EU/EEA, in line with the Revised CTIS transparency rules.

-In some other instances, depending on the trial development phase, dose details may be considered to be CCI.
+In some instances, for any trial category dose details may be considered to be CCI.
 In such instances, sponsors can include 'dummy data' (e.g. 00 digits) in the related structured data field(s) of CTIS.